 - Heat until almost simmering for gelatin version, then remove from heat, cool to warm, and add probiotic.
 For agar-agar version, simmer 5 minutes, then cool to warm, and add probiotic.

-- Use yogurt maker or Instant Pot on Yogurt Setting.
+- Use Instant Pot on Yogurt Setting or any yogurt maker.
 Ferment 10 to 24 hours, depending on desired tartness and probiotic count.
 (The longer the yogurt inoculates, the tarter it becomes and the more probiotics it will have.)

 - Chill a minimum of 3 hours to set the thick texture.